EVERYTHING YOU NEED TO KNOW ABOUT APPLYING

 You can save and resave your application as many times as you want before the application deadline.
 Print a copy of your application to keep as a reference.

 It takes approximately 6 weeks from the application deadline until the selection process is complete.
-The waiting period for notifications concerning spare places is shorter.
+The waiting period for notifications concerning the applications in January and February is shorter.

 All eligible applicants who have submitted a complete application to the School of Economics and Management’s exchange programme are ranked, regardless of which universities they have applied for.
 The ranking of students and allocation of places are conducted by the LUSEM International Office.